 - To prove residency at the DMV and some other government agencies, you can often ask your utility company or financial institution to fax a statement directly.
 Ask for a fax number where you can provide official proof of address.

+And that’s how to get proof of address fast.
 You have a handful of options when you need some kind of document or correspondence that will prove your address.
 If you need proof of address quickly, chances are you may already have something at home that you can use to prove residency.
 If you don’t, you can get your hands on an address-proving document quickly by visiting your bank or credit union, finding a piece of mail that is addressed directly to you, getting a document faxed directly to the agency where you need to provide proof, or having a notarized statement from the owner of your residence.